Redislabs-Solution-Architects/redis-enterprise-cloud-gcp/gke/access-via-asm-gcp-mp-tls-redb/README.md

 2. Create a GKE cluster
 3. Install Anthos Service Mesh (ASM)
 4. Create a TLS-enabled Redis Enterprise database (REDB) from GCP Marketplace
+5. Unpack the downloaded TLS artifact package
+6. Create a namespace and label it for sidecar injection
-5. Create a K8 secret to store the client certificate, client key and server certificate for mutual TLS connection
+7. Create a secret to store the client certificate, client key and service certificate
-6. Deploy a Redis client on the GKE cluster
+8. Deploy a Redis client on the GKE cluster
-7. Create Istio resources (ServiceEntry and DestinationRule) for the TLS-enabled REDB
+9. Create Istio resources (ServiceEntry and DestinationRule) for the TLS-enabled REDB
-8. Validate Istio proxy sidecar's TLS origination for a secured mTLS REDB connection
+10. Validate Istio proxy sidecar's TLS origination for a secured mTLS REDB connection

 #### 1. Clone this repo